iotaledger/hornet/documentation/docs/welcome.md

 ![Hornet Logo](/img/logo/HORNET_logo.svg)

-HORNET is a powerful, community driven IOTA node software written in Go.
-It is easy to install and runs on low-end devices, a group of community developers alongside the IOTA Foundation are responsible for building and maintaining Hornet.
-Hornet is a full-fledged software providing full node capabilities including full support of the Chrysalis network update.
+HORNET is a powerful, easy to install IOTA node software written in Go.
+It provides the full node capabilities including full support of the Chrysalis network update.

 You can find more information about IOTA network protocol on the [IOTA website](https://www.iota.org/).
 Technical information for developers is part of